iechor/docs/content/desktop/extensions-sdk/guides/invoke-host-binaries.md

 title: Invoke host binaries
 description: Add invocations to host binaries from the frontend with the extension SDK.
-keywords: Docker, extensions, sdk, build
+keywords: iEchor, extensions, sdk, build
 ---

 In some cases, your extension may need to invoke some command from the host.
 For example, you